vectara/hallucination-leaderboard/README.md

 **TODO**
 * Link to Github model.
 Replicate my HF instructions on how to use model
 * Links to the 2 blog posts.
+* Add in Citation Accuracy (or mention it's coming soon).